 Our internal control testing covered both general and application controls.
-General controls encompass the security management program, access controls (physical and logical), configuration management, segregation of duties, and service continuity or contingency planning.
+General controls encompass the security management program, access controls, configuration management, segregation of duties, and backup controls.
 General controls provide the foundation for the integrity of systems including applications and the system software which make up the general support systems for an organization's major applications.
-General controls, combined with application level controls, are critical to ensure accurate and complete processing of transactions and integrity of data.
+General controls, combined with application level controls, are critical to ensure accurate and complete processing of transactions and integrity of stored data.
 Application controls include controls over the input, processing, and output of data as well as interface controls.
 These controls provide assurance over the completeness, accuracy, and validity of data.
-Our audit included testing of OPM's mainframe, networks, databases, applications, and other supporting systems that reside in Washington, DC and supporting locations such as Macon, GA, and Boyers, PA.
+Our audit included testing of OPM's mainframe, networks, databases, applications, and other supporting systems that reside in Macon, GA, and Boyers, PA.

-During FY 2020, deficiencies noted in FY 2019 continued to exist and our testing identified similar control issues in both the design and operation of key controls.
+During FY 2021, deficiencies noted in FY 2020 continued to exist and our testing identified similar control issues in both the design and operation of key controls.
 We believe that, in many cases, these deficiencies continue to exist because of one, or a combination, of the following:

-- Lack of centralized or comprehensive policies and procedures. - Oversight and governance is insufficient to enforce policies and address deficiencies. - Risk mitigation strategies and related control enhancements require additional time to be fully implemented or to effectuate throughout the environment. - Dedicated budgetary resources are required to modernize the Agency's legacy applications.
+- Oversight and governance is insufficient to enforce policies and address deficiencies. - Risk mitigation strategies and related control enhancements require additional time to be fully implemented or to effectuate throughout the environment. - Dedicated budgetary resources are required to modernize the Agency's legacy applications.

-The information system issues identified in FY 2020 included repetitive conditions consistent with prior years, as well as new deficiencies.
+The information system issues identified in FY 2021 included repetitive conditions consistent with prior years, as well as new deficiencies.
 The deficiencies in OPM's IS control environment are in the areas of Security Management, Logical Access, Configuration Management and Interface / Data Transmission Controls.
 In the aggregate, these deficiencies are considered to be a Material Weakness.